The Certified Pediatric Massage Therapist Course (CPMT) is coming to Omaha, Nebraska.

 The Omaha National Bank Building was built in 1888-89 at 1650 Farnam Street in downtown Omaha, Nebraska.
 Built in the Italian Renaissance style, the building was saved from demolition by a rehabilitation in 1978.
 Listed on the National Register of Historic Places in 1972, the building was originally known as the New York Life Insurance Building; it was renamed in 1906.

 Speaking of taste, Omaha is home to more than 1,000 restaurants range from four-star elegance to four napkin barbeque.
 After dinner, the city boasts many fine theater groups.
 Nationally-recognized productions are staged at the Omaha Community Playhouse and the John Beasley Theater.
 Big-name performers including U2, The Rolling Stones, Paul McCartney and Neil Diamond thrill audiences at Qwest Center Omaha.
 The Orpheum Theater and the Holland Performing Arts Center offer opera and ballet, symphony, choral and Broadway productions.
-The North Downtown residential, retail and entertainment district adds to the exciting options.

 Uncle Sam Cereal is a ready-to eat breakfast cereal, first introduced in 1908 by U.S. Mills of Omaha, Nebraska.
 The company relocated to Needham, Massachusetts sometime after the 1970s.